andybega/mireg-blogs/us-2016-dot-density/us-2016-dot-density.md

 Technical details
 =================

-The data on votes at the county level are from Michael W. Kearney, at this [github repo](https://github.com/mkearney/presidential_election_county_results_2016).
+The data on votes at the county level are from Michael W. Kearney, at this [GitHub repo](https://github.com/mkearney/presidential_election_county_results_2016).
 There are no county level results for Alaska and Hawaii, so I will only focus on the lower 48 states.
 Corresponding shapefiles are from the [USAboundaries](https://cran.r-project.org/package=USAboundaries) package.

 The basis for generating the dots in the map is the `st_sample()` function in [sf](https://cran.r-project.org/package=sf).
 This samples random points on/in other simple features, i.e. polygons corresponding to counties in this case.
 The [doc page has some examples](https://r-spatial.github.io/sf/reference/st_sample.html) showing what it does.
 In principle, getting the data needed to produce a dot density map is as simple as calling this function on each county geometry with a size argument derived from a candidate's number of votes in that county.
 In practice there were a couple of hiccups.

-First, the version of `st_sample()` I am using[3] returns raw points without aggregating them to the geometry they were sampled from.
+First, the version of `st_sample()` I am using[2] returns raw points without aggregating them to the geometry they were sampled from.
 The input data look like this:

     ## Simple feature collection with 9322 features and 4 fields
     ## geometry type:  MULTIPOLYGON